andrewblackmon/culture/communication.md

 During your conversation, we ensure that our feedback is coming from a place of good intentions, and we remain direct and to the point.
 We start by stating: how we feel, what we need, and then we ask our team member what they need.
 We stay calm, keep it conversational, and are never accusatory, demeaning, or condescending.

 If you can’t find a resolution after your conversation, then bring in a trusted manager, colleague, or someone from the Talent team as a mediator.
 If mediation fails, bring in a different topic-relevant colleague or a manager to help shape an agreement.

+At times, conflicts will be very serious in nature and will need outside help from the begining.